Chromatic Cyclotomic Extensions: Introduction

 \subsection{Acknowledgments}

-We would like to thank Tobias Barthel, Clark Barwick, Agn{\`e}s Beaudry, Mark Behrens, Robert Burklund, Jeremy Hahn, Mike Hopkins, John Rognes, Nathaniel Stapleton, Dylan Wilson, and Allen Yuan for useful discussions.
+We would like to thank Tobias Barthel, Clark Barwick, Agn{\`e}s Beaudry, Mark Behrens, Robert Burklund, Ehud de Shalit, Jeremy Hahn, Mike Hopkins, John Rognes, Nathaniel Stapleton, Dylan Wilson, and Allen Yuan for useful discussions.
 We also like to thank the entire Seminarak group, especially Shaul Barkan and Shay Ben Moshe, for useful comments on the paper's first draft.
+Finally, we would like to thank the anonymous referee for numerous corrections and suggestions, which greatly improved the paper.

 The first author is supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities.
 The second author is supported by ISF1588/18 and BSF 2018389.